 Have we grown tired of pure white Carrara marble?
 While there’s no denying that we love a good white marble kitchen, the proliferation of Carrara has been overblown, to say the least, so much so that we’re witnessing a shortage of the white stuff.
 It might be time to turn to darker and more interesting-looking marble—to be frank, we’re really loving the look of more colorful and deeply veined marble slabs.

-Hardware is the jewelry of a room—we’ve heard that many times—but what if that jewelry is made of leather?
+Hardware is the jewellery of a room—we’ve heard that many times—but what if that jewelry is made of leather?
 Consider it the punk phase of kitchen trends: Leather is trending.
 We’re loving the look of raw-edged tan leather pulls against soft blue cabinets.
 Think of all the color combination possibilities!

 I’m particularly fond of this trend, because while we all enjoy an open-plan kitchen, we also want to be able to hide a little bit of mess once in a while.
 Enter kitchens with a floor-to-ceiling island layout, creating a butler’s pantry behind the main kitchen, and extra hidden counter space.